 Read my post “POVS on the Peninsula” to get a better idea of what it’s like to own a car at Humphreys and in Korea.

 Shipping a car was probably the easiest thing we had to do.
 It takes about a month for it to arrive to South Korea and pcsmypov.com gives a great checklist on exactly what is needed.
 Do not skip any of the steps from PCSMyPOV.

 - I have seen people bring their huge SUV’s to Korea and they are able to park it in tiny spaces.
 I personally wouldn’t bring a truck to Korea but most Koreans drive mid-size/compact SUV’s and they can park just fine.
 Plus, those who have a truck get the most beer when friends need help with moving.

 - Be sure to have all paperwork ready ahead of time!
 If there is a loan or a lease on the car, the lending bank will need to approve and send a typed and signed letter giving you permission to ship the vehicle overseas.
 Depending on the bank, this could take a few weeks.

-- Keep it insured while in transit.
+- Keep vehicles insured while in transit.
 Often, vehicles with a loan or lease require insurance at all times.
 USAA, AIG and Geico Military offer international insurance in Korea.
 Ask about the storage rate for shipping in transit.

 - Empty the car – The only items allowed in the car are floor pads, jumper cables and other items that are essential for the car.
 Removable objects such as paperwork in the glove compartment, car seats, and household goods need to be removed and shipped with HHG.
 Do not try to put anything extra in the car.

-- Change the oil and do maintenance on it before shipping
+- Change the oil and do maintenance on vehicles before shipping

 - The tank must be below 1/4– If the tank is above a quarter, expect to drive around for an hour trying to use up gas.